Mandarin ducks exhibit marked sexual dimorphism between males and females. The male is brightly coloured while the female is various shades of grey.

 Following a successful mating the female will lead the male on the hunt for a nest.
 This will be made in a tree hollow which is lined with down feathers.

-Here the female deposits nine to twelve oval shaped eggs.
+In the nest, the female deposits nine to twelve oval shaped eggs.
 She has the sole responsibility for incubating the eggs for the 28 to 30-day incubation period.
 Hatchlings are coloured olive on top with yellow on bottom.

 Following hatching the female moves to the ground.
 Here she will call and the chicks will jump out of the hollow to the ground.
 Once they land on the floor they will walk to a feeding ground.